Associate Professor, Faculty of Arts

 I'm currently writing a book defending a novel form of utilitarianism.
 It is intended to present a rich and rounded version of utilitarianism, incorporating novel views about well-being, reasons,… read more

 My teaching interests are in moral and political philosophy.
-I am especially interested in normative ethics (general views about right and wrong), theories of welfare or wellbeing, theories of distributive justice, and theories of state legitimacy.
+I am especially interested in normative ethics (general views about right and wrong), theories of welfare or wellbeing, theories of distributive justice, theories of virtue, and theories of state legitimacy.

 My approach to teaching is always to try to communicate two main things: why the issue under discussion matters, and how one might try to make progress in thinking about it.
 This motivates students to think for themselves and gives them the tools to do so.

 In July 2016 I was honoured to receive a Lord Dearing Award for my teaching.

 In Autumn Semester 2017 my drop in hours will be Mondays 13.30-14.30 and Thursdays 11.30-12.30.